 Learning outcomes describe the knowledge, skills, values, and attitudes that learners gain as the result of a particular learning experience.
-Southwestern College Professional Studies has learning outcomes specific to each course and each undergraduate and graduate program of study, as well as institution-wide outcomes related to the mission and vision of the college.
-Outcomes can help learners and instructors focus on the big picture of the learning experience and can help inform potential employers about a graduate's knowledge and skills.
+Southwestern College Professional Studies has learning outcomes specific to each program of study that are in line with the institutional outcomes of critical thinking, ethical reasoning, leadership, communication, and career preparation.
+Course outcomes support program outcomes and are listed below.